Return of the Chinese Eastern Railway: Background

 At the Yalta Conference in February 1945, the Soviet government agreed to join the war against Japan ninety days after the surrender of Nazi Germany.
 One condition of the Soviet Union's agreement to enter the war against Japan was for the return of all Russian territory and property taken during the 1904–1905 Russo-Japanese War.
-As a result of the Yalta Agreement, upon the end of the war against Japan, the Soviet Union would regain partial control of the China Eastern Railway in the same arrangement as the original Russian concession from 1896.
+As a result of the Yalta Agreement, upon the end of the war against Japan, the Soviet Union would regain partial control of the Chinese Eastern Railway in the same arrangement as the original Russian concession from 1896.
 The railway was to be jointly owned and operated by the Soviet Union and Republic of China.
 In addition, the Soviet Union would regain sovereign interest in the ports of Lüshun and Dalian, which were at the terminus of the southern branch of the Chinese Changchun Railway, the South Manchuria Railway.
 The Yalta Agreement stated:

 "The Chinese–Eastern Railroad and the South Manchuria Railroad, which provides an outlet to Dairen shall be jointly operated by the establishment of a joint Soviet–Chinese Company, it being understood that the preeminent interests of the Soviet Union shall be safeguarded and that China shall retain full sovereignty in Manchuria."
-On 9 August 1945, the Soviet Union invaded from Soviet Outer Manchuria and soon occupied Japanese Manchukuo including the entirety of the China Eastern Railway.
+On 9 August 1945, the Soviet Union invaded through Outer Manchuria and soon occupied Japanese Manchukuo including the entirety of the Chinese Eastern Railway.
 Shortly thereafter, the Republic of China government and the Soviet Union signed the "Agreement between the Republic of China and the Soviet Socialist Republic on the Changchun Railway of China."
 This agreement recognized the joint control of the Chinese Eastern Railway and renamed the line to the Chinese Changchun Railway.